jmagaram/cplustemplate/README.md

 The make.exe command utility can be downloaded and installed separately from the compiler.
 But it also seems to be included in the compiler bin folder with the name mingw32-make.exe.
 So I just copied that file to the same bin folder with the name make.exe so it is easier to run.

-## Testing with doctest
+## Testing with Doctest

 This template uses the test framework [doctest](https://github.com/onqtam/doctest/blob/master/doc/markdown/readme.md#reference) because it is super simple to work with.
 Just include a single .h file.
 You might want to periodically check to see if the .h file in the project has been updated.

 Install the [C++ TestMate VS Code Extension](https://marketplace.visualstudio.com/items?itemName=matepek.vscode-catch2-test-adapter) to easily find and run tests. _Note_: If the extension doesn't find your tests make sure the search path is correct.
 In VS Code Settings search for "testmate path".

+## Testing with Google Test (gtest)

+These steps worked for me on Windows 10.

+1. Use git to clone [Google Test](https://github.com/google/googletest) to somewhere on your computer.
+I put it in the **source\repos\googletest** folder.
+1. Create a folder in your project where you're going to build the gtest framework.
+I created a folder called **gtestbuild**.
+1. Add the above folder to your **gitignore**.
+1. In **powershell** (bash didn't seem to work), cd into the above folder you created.
+Then type this, substituting in the path to wher you cloned Google Test. **cmake C:\Users\justi\source\repos\googletest\ -G "MinGW Makefiles"**
+1. Type **make**
+1. Your tests will need the gtest include files.
+I tried referencing them in their original location but got intellisense errors about "could not find gtest/gtest.h".
+So to make these errors go away I copied the folder **C:\Users\justi\source\repos\googletest\googletest\include\gtest** into my local project with the name **gtest**.

+## Testing with Catch2

-I tried getting [Google Test](https://github.com/google/googletest) to work but couldn't figure it out.
-I also tried [Catch2](https://github.com/catchorg/Catch2) but the tests took way too long to compile.
+I tried [Catch2](https://github.com/catchorg/Catch2) but the tests took way too long to compile.

 ## Build tasks (tasks.json)